 There’s nobody better than a mother for keeping you humble.

-Over the years, my lack of college degree hasn’t impacted me much.
+Over the years, my lack of college degree didn’t impact me much.
 Once that two-year stint at West Valley was over, the credential didn’t help much, either.
-It’s great to hang on my ego wall, but it was temporary and it expired long ago.
+It’s great for credibility, but it was temporary and it expired long ago.
 The only other college I taught at was in Montana, and they don’t require credentials.
 I applied to teach at a two-year school in Wyoming, but they wouldn’t even accept the application without a Master’s degree, so neither a B.S. nor a teaching credential would have helped there.

 Sometimes I wish I’d finished that degree, but I really wouldn’t give up the ride I got in early Silicon Valley.
 Where else — and when else — could a kid without a degree become an operating systems programmer, an integrated circuit designer, and an entrepreneur, all in a few years?
 Maybe after I retire I’ll go back to school and get a degree in something fun.
 We’ll see…